benmprojects/NodeRedUiAlarm/README.md

     Click install on node-red-dashboard.
 3. Then from the hamburger menu click import then clipboard copy then paste the code from alarmpanel.json into the box.
 4. From there you will need to make a couple of changes which I have added notes to in the flow.
+5. Copy alarm_logging.json to /config/
-5. Last thing to do is copy the images to /config/www/images/
+6. Last thing to do is copy the images to /config/www/images/